 A 2016 article from the San Antonio Express-News reported that USAA has been the subject of a number of lawsuits over their “cost containment” scheme that delays, denies, or reduces payouts to customers who are injured in car accidents.
 One such class-action lawsuit, filed by two people in Montana, was expected to increase to at least 154 residents of that state.

 In 2015, USAA settled a suit in Washington for $4.2 million.
 That suit was filed by three Washington state health care providers, along with a USAA member who was injured in an accident.
-The suit claimed that USAA failed to pay the full amount of medical bills that were submitted under personal injury protection policies.
-Similar suits were filed in Florida, Arizona, Illinois, Oklahoma, and Oregon.
+The suit was due to an allegation of a failure by USAA to pay the full amount of medical bills due for payment under personal injury protection policies.
+There was similar litigation in Florida, Arizona, Illinois, Oklahoma, and Oregon.